Killing of Percy Lapid: Percy Lapid

 Percival Carag Mabasa (March 14, 1959 – October 3, 2022), known professionally as Percy Lapid (/tl/), was a Filipino journalist and radio broadcaster.
 He was a critic of President Bongbong Marcos and his predecessor, Rodrigo Roa Duterte.
 He hosted the radio program Lapid Fire on DWBL, where he tackled cases of corruption.
 He disclosed irregularities related to the Sugar Regulatory Administration's aborted order to import sugar during a sugar crisis.
 The scandal faced by the Marcos administration led to the resignation of Vic Rodriguez, the executive secretary of the Sugar Regulatory Administration, in September 2022.

 Lapid was a vocal critic of red-tagging, a practice where the government attempts to silence journalists and other dissenters by accusing them of being communists.
 He was also an outspoken opponent of disinformation in the Philippines and the government's war on drugs.

 In addition to serving as host for the DWBL radio network, over a period of almost four decades Lapid was a radio reporter and commentator for DWXI, DZME, DWBC, DZRM, DWIZ, and DZRJ, and a columnist for the tabloid Hataw.

+Percival Carag Mabasa's grave at Manila Memorial Park – Sucat.